wisebrian/pinkPanther/README.md

 The proxy server listens for HTTP requests and forwards them to downstream services if the host header matches.
 In the eventuality of a match, the proxy server will implement the load balancing strategy specified in the configuration file and if no explicit strategy is declared, it will default to round robin.

 *Written in Go.
 Had [godon](https://github.com/bmf-san/godon) as a starting point.*

 ## Design decisions

-I tried to make the project as modular as possible in order to facilitate testing and configuration.
+I tried to make the project as modular as possible in order to facilitate readability, testing and configuration.

 ## Features
 - Load Balancing via two methods: